Crazy-Ann/gitbook_pub/Startup/012-Coffee-With-A-Googler/1503040384-coffee-with-a-googler-chat-with-allen0-huang-of-androidtv.md

-## Coffee with a Googler: Chat with Allen Huang of AndroidTVisher)
+## Coffee with a Googler: Chat with Allen Huang of AndroidTV)

 ![video_screenshot](images/4hsa7uJFyx8.jpg)